LeeT27/learningVerilog/README.md

 This project took a **VERY LONG** time to debug and get each instruction action working.
 Here is a list of the biggest problems that I encountered and fixed when building the CPU.

-- My previous projects, specifically the register file and RAM, had different address sizes, forcing me to work around very different bit assignments for R and I type commands
+- My previous projects, specifically the register file and RAM, had different address sizes, 5 and 7 bits, forcing me to work around different bit assignments for R and I type commands.
-- RAM reads occured after the rising clock edge, and therefore would write to the register a tick later than expected.
-I fixed this by making RAM reading combinational instead of sequential so that RAM data is ready to write to the register in the same clock cycles
+- RAM reads occurred after the rising clock edge, and therefore would write to the register a tick later than expected.
+I fixed this by making RAM reading combinational instead of sequential so that RAM data is ready to write in the same clock cycle
+- Kept assigning the wrong registers when more than two got involved, leading to unintended calculations (R3,R4,R5,R6,R7,R7)
-- Miscounted bits in commands numerous times, leading to accidental bit shifts when assigning opcodes and RAM/register addresses
+- Miscounted bits in commands numerous times, leading to accidental bit shifts when assigning opcodes and RAM/register addresses (forgetting a zero at the end)
-- Accidently initialized opcode with 3 bits instead of 6, confusing it for the ALU operator
 - When storing a register into RAM, the address kept taking the wrong bits due to the mismatching address sizes, so I had the register take a third address specifically for I type instructions
+- I forgot to match instance names in the test bench so referring to RAM values like `cpu.f2.memory[0]` didn't correctly show
 -

 ### CPU Real World Application: Average Mile Time of a Marathon